Armchair travel - 5 ways you can travel when you can't actually travel

 Around the middle of February 2020, my husband and I were considering booking a trip to Netherlands and France, for the school holidays at the end of March 2020.
 Our Schengen visas from our trip to Spain and Portugal in December were valid till May - and since they were such a schlep to apply for – I thought that we should use them again before they expired.
 At the time, we reluctantly decided against it because the school holidays were too short (only 10 days), and the weather in Europe would still be too cold.
 Little did I know then that there would be something positive in not going ahead with the booking.

-Fast-forward a month later, and the world is in turmoil.
-Corona virus has gripped the world in fear.
-Many countries around the world are in a state of lockdown and South Africa will be entering a state of lockdown from midnight tonight.
-Over 470000 people have been infected worldwide and over 21000 thousand have died (as at 26 March 2020).
-In our lifetime, we have never seen a worldwide pandemic on such a widespread scale.
-Schools, universities, businesses, museums and even parks are closed.
-Religious pilgrimages, sporting events, travel conferences and major festivals have been cancelled.
-People are stockpiling - and toilet paper shelves are empty.
+Fast-forward a month later, and the world was in turmoil.
+Corona virus had gripped the world in fear.
+Many countries around the world were in a state of lockdown including South Africa.
+As at 26 March 2020, over 470000 people had been infected worldwide and over 21000 thousand had died.
+In our lifetime, we had never seen a worldwide pandemic on such a widespread scale.
+Schools, universities, businesses, museums and even parks were closed.
+Religious pilgrimages, sporting events, travel conferences and major festivals were cancelled.
+People were stockpiling - and toilet paper shelves were empty.
 (I’m still trying to understand this last one).

-I am concerned about our country and its citizens, especially those who live from hand to mouth.
-This period will be a serious survival test for many.
+I was concerned about our country and its citizens, especially those who live from hand to mouth.
+This period was a serious survival test for many.

 - I have a roof over my head